Using A Pileup Model

 The pileup model parameters are now set as shown:

-We set the optimization to Powell and start the fit:
+We set the optimization method to 'neldermead', the fit statistic to 'chi2datavar', and start the fit:

 This table compares the results from the two runs with different optimization methods:

-At this point, we continue with the fit results obtained by using the Monte-Powell method.
+At this point, we continue with the first set of fit results obtained by using the Neldermead optimization method.
 For the best-fit values to really mean something, we need to find the uncertainties on the parameters.
-The uncertainty, covariance, and projection commands can be used to estimate confidence intervals for the thawed parameters:
+The confidence, covariance, and/or projection commands can be used to estimate confidence intervals for the thawed parameters:

 Finally, plot the fit and the residuals of the fit: